Popscotch/Clicker-Game-Tutorial/README.md

 }
 ```

-Whenever that button is pressed, the code within the curly brackets of this function will be ran.
+Whenever that button is pressed, the code within the curly brackets of this function will be executed.
 The goal is to increase `clicksPerSecond` so that value can be used to increase `clicks`.
-Also include the `update()` function, itwill be helpful for later for updating the text on the page itself.
+Also include the `update()` function, it will be helpful for later for updating the text on the page itself.

 ```JS
 function buyAutoClicker() {